diacode/bsr_bulb/README.md

 ## Usage

 On Mac OS X, pair your computer with your bulb by using the normal Bluetooth device explorer.
-One connected, you should hear a sound coming from the bulb's speaker.
+Once connected, you should hear a sound coming from the bulb's speaker.

 Then you need to find the serial port for your bulb.
 You can use `ls /dev | grep tty`.
 For the 1byone version the port is `/dev/tty.1byoneBulb-SerialPortSe`.